-Join Gini von Courter for an in-depth discussion in this video Creating text visuals: Cards, table, matrix, part of Learn Microsoft Power BI Desktop: The Basics.
+Join Gini von Courter for an in-depth discussion in this video Creating text visuals: Cards, table, matrix, part of Learning Microsoft Power BI Desktop.

 - [Voiceover] We already created one text-based visual…and this text-based visual is a table.…We have a choice for a matrix which…is a little bit different.
 When we select a matrix…This can actually get a little bit larger.…I'm going to…slide this a bit out of our way.…Drag the handle to move this up to the top.…And there's our matrix as opposed to the table.…